Mann-lohchab/Mann-lohchab/README.md

 ## 🌊 About Me

 I craft scalable web experiences with React and Node.js, diving deep into GraphQL APIs and system-level programming.
-When I'm not building production systems, I'm experimenting with emerging technologies—currently obsessed with Zig and Svelte for their elegance and performance.
+When I'm not building production systems, I'm experimenting with emerging technologies ,currently obsessed with Zig and Svelte for their elegance and performance.

 **Currently working on:**
 - Full-stack web applications with React and Node.js